maxx1128/Webdev-Study-Notes/JavaScript/ReduceFunction.md

 }, 0);
 ```

+Here, the `0` is the default starting value for `acc`.
+It can be any number, value, or object.
+If you're iterating to add key/value pairs, for instance, you can set it to `{}`.

 You can also use it to return an array based on if items are even or not

 ```